Efficient Quantum Optimization via Dynamical Simulation: Main Results

 \section{Main Results}

-We give a brief summary of the main results of our paper in this section.
+In this section, we give a brief summary of the main results of our paper.
 Specifically, we provide upper bounds on the query complexity for the following two tasks: (a) finding the optimum of a convex quadratic function via a local approach based on time-dependent Hamiltonian simulation of damping and (b) finding the global optimum of a general differentiable function via a global approach based on preparing a low-temperature Gibbs distribution over the optimization parameters.
 Unless stated otherwise, we use $\norm{\cdot}$ to refer to the 2-norm of a vector or the induced 2-norm (spectral norm) of a matrix, depending on the context.

 The following informal theorem provides a bound on the complexity of the local approach for the task of optimizing a convex quadratic function.
 A more precise statement and a tighter bound are given in Theorem~\ref{thm:main}.
 We also provide a generalization that yields analogous results under the weaker promise of strong convexity only.
+Note that we choose convex quadratic optimization as a benchmark problem because it allows us to prove relatively tight convergence bounds.
+However, as discussed in Section~\ref{sec:local}, our local optimization algorithms can also be used to find local optima of non-convex functions.